apnadkarni/blt/man/graph.rst

   **-bindtags**  *tagList*

-    Specifies the binding tags for the element.  *TagList* is a list of binding tag names.
-The tags and their order will determine how events are handled for elements.
-Each tag in the list matching the current event sequence will have its Tcl command executed.
+    Specifies the binding tags for *elemName*.  *TagList* is a list of binding tags.
+The tags and their order will determine how events are handled for *elemName*.
+Each tag in the list matching the current event sequence will have its TCL command executed.
 Implicitly the name of the element is always the first tag in the list.
 The default value is "all".

   **-color**  *colorName*

     Sets the color of the traces connecting the data points.

+  **-colormap**  *axisName*

   **-dashes**  *dashList*